Lovely Writer Summary

 For the most part, this couple clicked for me.
 Tum had a precious personality and I adored his character from start to finish.
 As for Tiffy, I liked her a lot in the beginning back when she was very empathetic, but then she got kinda annoying near the end.
 Nonetheless, their relationship had plenty of enjoyable moments, and I found them to be a positive contribution to Lovely Writer overall.

 Aoey and Mhok

 It was hard to get immersed into the Aoey and Mhok relationship because they barely had any visibility.
-Mhok was a seriously marginalized character and he didn’t exist for most of the series.
-The only times he made an appearance is when they have to shoehorn him into the plot so that Aoey has someone to interact with.
-Otherwise, Mhok is such a nonessential character that his role could be entirely scrapped with zero impact to the plot.
+Mhok was a seriously marginalized character and he didn't exist for most of the series.
+The only times he makes an appearance is when they have to shoehorn him into the plot so that Aoey has someone to interact with.
+Otherwise, Mhok is such a nonessential character that his role could be entirely scrapped with zero impact on the plot.

 One of the problems is that we know nothing about Mhok.
 He is like a plot device with no personality, no background, and no sense of identity.
 It's not even clear what his relationship is with Aoey's family, but I'm assuming he's dating the sister.
 Aoey is already a difficult character to like, so it doesn't help that his love interest is practically invisible.
 None of their scenes together were effective.
 Their impromptu kiss in Episode 5 came out of nowhere, and the love confession in Episode 9 was embarrassing to watch.

 To be fair, it didn't seem like Lovely Writer wanted us to care about Aoey and Mhok as a couple.
 I suspect their relationship is some kind of dark and sinister cautionary tale, although I'm not sure what the exact message is.
 They were trying to warn us about…something with this relationship.
 Anyway, I was fine that they didn't end up together as a couple, because I couldn't care less about them. *shrugs*